sarahromanes/genDA-code/README.md

 # genDA-code
 Supplementary code for my genDA thesis chapter - simulations

 Code to run simulations as well as generate plots.
-For each of the folders, the simulation codes need to be run first, and an `.RData` file saved, in order to run the simulations.
+For each of the folders, the simulation codes need to be run first, and an `.RData` file saved, in order to generate plots.
+Files aren't 100% in a nice structure - will be managed better once paper is submitted.

 The package `genDA` is needed, can be installed from my github `devtools::install_github("sarahromanes/genDA")`.